-A. Required rotation occurring in the first year at institution 3 and allowing the resident exposure.
+A. Required rotation occurring in the first year and allowing the resident exposure.

-C. Residents spend a full day at the schools with Ann-Marie Orlando, PhD, or Greg Valcante, PhD, or Art Wallen, MS/BCBA, which consists of separate interviews with student, family, teachers and related school staff and classroom observations.
+C. Residents spend a full day at the schools with Ann-Marie Orlando, PhD, or Greg Valcante, PhD, or Art Wallen, MS/BCBA, or Danielle Liso, PhD which consists of separate interviews with student, family, teachers and related school staff and classroom observations.
 Faculty is available for consultations.
 The school psychology shadowing experience consists of 1 or 2 partial mornings which may include classroom observation.

 G. Following are the goals and objectives for this rotation: